About us

 In addition, Mark has provided strength and conditioning support to athletes across different sports and levels, including rugby, netball, and track and field.
 Mark continues to research in the area of youth athletic development, exploring how to best coach young people to improve their physical capabilities, enhance their physical and mental wellbeing, and increase performance.
 Through MatchFit Movement, Mark aims to provide children and young people with the opportunities to harness healthy habits and behaviours through movement and physical activity.

-Dr Jason Moran PhD
+Dr Jason Moran, PhD

 Jason is a prolific researcher in the field of youth athletic development and strength and conditioning, with 150+ publications in peer reviewed scientific journals, and is ranked in the top 10 globally for muscle strength research (ExpertScape).
 Accordingly, Jason brings a wealth of expertise in relation to maturity timing and effective athletic development training strategies .